ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 delete a file from the associated Upload Context.
 If a valid UploadFileWorkOrder WOT is supplied with the request, the UCS cancels the ongoing upload if it exists and deletes the `FileUpload` object from the database.
-It removes the reference from the `file_uploads` field in the `UploadContext` and publishes Kafka events reflecting the deletion of the `FileUpload` and the new state of the Upload Context.
+It removes the reference from the `file_uploads` field in the `UploadContext` and publishes events reflecting the deletion of the `FileUpload` and the new state of the Upload Context.
 Finally, the UCS returns an HTTP response to the user indicating the deletion was successful.